-But first, imagine the least environmentally-imposing shelter.
-One day, while I was helping pick up trash in Rock Creek Park in Washington, DC, which is a large, very wooded park, we followed a lot of trash within a creek to what turned out to be a homeless encampment within a cave under a massive tree’s root systems.
+Imagine what the least environmentally-imposing shelter would be like.
+One day, while I was helping pick up trash in Rock Creek Park in Washington, DC, which is a large, very wooded, very lovely park, we followed a lot of trash within a creek to what turned out to be a homeless encampment within a cave under a massive tree’s root systems.
 It was a very large cave for a creek bed, and probably slept at least four people.
 They had pots and pans and laundry hanging outside to dry, but the cave itself was completely natural and did not even look like it had been enlarged.

 - Move into an existing place and make it more environmentally friendly, or in this case, just more friendly.

 OR, if you must go to a newly-built place or build a new house….

 2. Choose small and efficient, in an environmentally friendly location that is way above sea level AND use salvaged materials.

 There’s more of course, see the Sections below, as well as these articles.
 Especially the first one.